Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 Did you know that even with advanced OCR, post-processing techniques can further refine accuracy by up to 15%?
 Let's explore how these methods ensure the highest quality output from your OCR processes.

 One of the most common post-processing techniques is using spell checkers to identify and correct potential errors.
 These tools compare recognized words against a dictionary, flagging any mismatches.
-Optical character recognition notes that accuracy can be increased if the output is constrained by a lexicon – a list of words that are allowed to occur in a document.
+Accuracy can be increased if the output is constrained by a lexicon – a list of words that are allowed to occur in a document.

 • Contextual Analysis: Advanced spell checkers also consider the context of the surrounding words to suggest the most appropriate corrections.